 “We re-sanded them and added a natural oil to the surface and they came up beautifully.
 To open up this room we also partially took down an existing wall where an old fireplace had been.
 We replaced this with a large double sided fire but with this all in situe the fireplace just seemed too big and dominating so we had the brainwave to clad these walls in the Panneau Cask panels we had also seen inside V4 World to soften the wall and add some depth and texture in the room.
 It works perfectly and I love telling people the recycled nature of the wood, having been made from re-purposed ancient wine barrels.”

 The Panneau Cask wooden wall panels are made from recycled wood originally used in old wine barrels.
-The easy to install interlocking panels are ideal to create eye catching feature walls.
-Due to the recycled nature of the product, each panel is distinctive and original and features variations in tone and colour for beautiful wall design.
+The easy to install interlocking panels are ideal to create eye-catching feature walls.
+Due to the recycled nature of the product, each panel is distinctive and original and features variations in tone and colour for a beautiful wall design.

 The renovation of the main home was completed in an impressive ten months.
 “We moved back into the main house just a couple of weeks ago and have to say all of the hard work and careful planning of both the layout and interior design was well worth it.
 We’re thrilled with it.